 Quarterly Equal Opportunity (“EEO”) Public File Report

 No hires were made during this time frame.
-The station did have a volunteer intern during this period from Frostburg State University.
-The student is majoring in broadcast and was primarily involved in sports broadcast during the period.
+The station did not have any volunteer interns during this period.

 The station does air everyday a general ad looking for qualified people to apply for sales positions.
 No official position is available, but the station will hire qualified applicants on an as needed basis due to turnover.
 Sales people are hired on commission basis so the opportunity remains open for qualified individuals.